Caryndcarter/dance-giphtastic/README.md

 ## See for cool dance giphs!

-* Select from the series of ballet topics and you will see ballet dancing giphs.
+* Select from the given series of ballet topics and you will see ballet dancing giphs.
 * You will see 10 giphs at a time, and they are refreshed with each new selection.
 * You can individually click on the giphs to play them and then click on them again to stop them.
 * You can also type any search topic into the text box and you will see related giphs.
 * When you type-in a new search topic, a button is created for you that adds it to your collection of topics.
-* You can add as many new topics as you like.
+* You can add as many new topics as you like!

 ![Screenshot of dance giphtastic app]()